Mivinci/tinyid/README.md

 ## Example

-In this example a 64bit number 10000 is encoded to a 4-characters string "R3fu" that's decoded to its original value.
+In this example a 64bit number 10000 is encoded to a 4-characters string "R3fu" that can be decoded back to its original value.

 ```go
 import (